Topological derivative approach for deep neural network architecture adaptation: Numerical experiments

 Using models pre-trained on large datasets and transferring to tasks with fewer data points is a commonly adopted strategy in machine learning literature \cite{dosovitskiy2020image}.
 In this section, we consider a tiny vision transformer model (ViT) pre-trained on ImageNet dataset (more details on the specific architecture employed is provided in \cref{vit_tran}).
 Our objective is to fine-tune this model to achieve the best performance on the CIFAR-10 dataset.
 The traditional approach is to modify the output layer, i.e the MLP (multilayer perception) head of the ViT to have an output dimension of $10$ and retrain the whole network to achieve the best performance on CIFAR-10 dataset.
 Let's call the best-performing model obtained this way as ``ViT baseline" (as denoted in \cref{ViT}) Our objective in this section is to use the topological derivative approach as a post-processing stage to improve the performance of ``ViT baseline" by further adapting the MLP Head using \cref{Algo_full}.

 The best accuracy achieved by different adaptation strategies is shown in \cref{ViT} and it is clear that our approach produces the best results.
 Note that for this task there is no source of randomness in our proposed approach and hence the statistics is not reported.
 However, other adaptation strategies has an inherent randomness due to random initialization of an added layer.
 Further, Forward Thinking \cite{hettinger2017forward} was unable to improve the performance over ViT baseline due to the freezing of previous layers at each adaptation step.
-Other details of hyperparameters used for the problem are provided in \cref{hyper_parameter_n}.
-Numerical experiments on transfer learning with bigger ViT models are under investigation.
+Other details of hyperparameters used for the problem are provided in \cref{hyper_parameter_n}. {Numerical experiments on fine-tuning internal encoder blocks, rather than the MLP head, are beyond the scope of the present work.
+In such a setting, our approach could be used to address the following questions: (i) which encoder block should be adapted; (ii) for the selected encoder block, where to add a new layer in the MLP; and (iii) how to initialize the added layer.
+State-of-the-art fine-tuning methods, such as LoRA \cite{hu2022lora}, while effective, do not address these questions in a principled manner.
+This type of multi-level adaptation framework is beyond the scope of the present work and will be explored in future research.}